—WEAVING —

 When I weave, I often feel many grandmothers around me, and the gift of my own grandmother’s skilled hands coming through my own.

-Weaving is my favorite sense of time — where I fall into a timeless, quiet, mystical, mythological and sacred work, that spans generations and reaches into nearly every culture of the world.
+Weaving is my favorite form of time — where I fall into a timeless, quiet, mystical, mythological and sacred work, that spans generations and reaches into nearly every culture of the world.

 Woven Bloodlines